 The Southern Ocean is home to some of the finest pelagic birding in the world.
-Watching from the ship’s decks, we should see five species of albatross, including the huge Wandering and Royal albatrosses; the gorgeous Snow Petrel; and thousands of other prions, shearwaters, petrels, and storm-petrels.
+Watching from the ship’s decks, we should see five species of albatross, including the huge Wandering and Royal albatrosses; the gorgeous Snow Petrel; and thousands of prions, shearwaters, petrels, and storm-petrels.
 We’ll cross the Antarctic Convergence where the cold waters of the Southern Ocean override the warmer waters to the north.
-Outside Ushuaia we’ll cruise the Beagle Channel, enjoying spectacular vistas of rugged mountains and rocky headlands.
+Outside Ushuaia we’ll explore the nearby national park for the majestic Magellanic Woodpecker and more, and cruise the Beagle Channel, enjoying spectacular vistas of rugged mountains and rocky headlands.

-All travel, accommodations, and meals aboard ship; conditions aboard ship excellent; many excursions in Zodiac landing craft; walking conditions vary from sandy beaches to loose rock; temperatures range from the 30s (F) to 40s; some agility required, but travelers in good health will have no problems.
+All travel, accommodations, and meals aboard ship; conditions aboard ship excellent in spacious cabins; several daily excursions in Zodiac landing craft; walking conditions vary from sandy beaches to loose rock but are easy; temperatures range from the 30s (F) to 40s; some agility required, but travelers in good health will have no problems.